Healy v. James: Decision

-The decision in Healy was that the college classroom is a “market place of ideas” and therefore, the SDS organization should be recognized to the same extent that other clubs, and organizations are as CCSD.That being said, institutions are allowed to create requirements that don’t go against the codified liberties and rights of the first amendment, that clubs and organizations need to agree to in advance before gaining recognition.
+The decision in Healy was that the college classroom is a "market place of ideas" and therefore, the SDS organization should be recognized to the same extent that other clubs, and organizations are as CCSD.
+That being said, institutions are allowed to create requirements that do not go against the codified liberties and rights of the first amendment, that clubs and organizations need to agree to in advance before gaining recognition.
 Hence, if campus rules are abridged then clubs will be dealt with accordingly.
 But, in Healy, this was not the case as these rules were not explicitly established.

-Additional Implication Regarding Free Speech and Expression in Schools As It Relates to Healy and Additional Court Cases of the Matter

-Further commentary on Free speech, expression, in educational institutions, are as follows.